openclimatefix/nowcasting_dataset/README.md

 ftp://ftp.ceda.ac.uk/badc/ukmo-nwp/data/ukv-grib
 ```

+The Met Office data on CEDA goes back to March 2016.
+Using this `wget` command will download about
+4 terabytes per year of data.

 (You probably want to run this in a `gnu screen` session if you're SSH'ing into a VM or remote server).

 What are all those `--reject-regex` instructions doing?